R&D tax relief, since its introduction in April 2000, is arguably the most generous set of tax rules currently on the UK statute book

 - Converting this taxable profit into a loss, which can either be:

-- Carried back to create a tax refund,
+- Carried back to create a corporation tax refund,

 - Carried forward to (hopefully) reduce future corporation tax payments,